 Your full day Blue Cave tour makes a stop at Komiža, an iconic fishing village on Vis Island where Mamma Mia 2 was filmed.
 Enjoy a coffee break by the harbour before continuing your tour.

-Highlights of Vis Island
+Vis Island map

 Stops along the way